muratk5n/thirdwave/en/2021/03/power-of-nations-beckley.md

 politically unstable, or both.

-Accounting for even a fraction of these production, welfare, and security costs substantially reduces the signiªcance of China’s rise... if power is measured in terms of GDP or CINC, China already appears to be the most powerful country in the world; by contrast, if power is measured with my proxy for net resources or the UN or World
+Accounting for even a fraction of these production, welfare, and security costs substantially reduces the significance of China’s rise... if power is measured in terms of GDP or CINC, China already appears to be the most powerful country in the world; by contrast, if power is measured with my proxy for net resources or the UN or World